Bard 5

 Spellbook

 Much like a wizard, you study arcane arts and note your research in a spellbook.
 Your spellbook begins with three 1st-level bard spells of your choice.
 Your spellbook is the repository of the bard spells you know, except your cantrips, which are fixed in your mind.
 Copying a Spell into the Book.
 When you find a bard spell of 1st-level or higher, you can add it to your spellbook if it is of a spell level you can prepare, if you can spare the time to decipher and copy it, and you can understand the spell.
 Copying a spell into your spellbook involves reproducing the basic form of the spell, then deciphering the unique system of notation used by the bard who wrote it.
 You must practice the spell until you understand the sounds or gestures required, then transcribe it into your spellbook using your own notation.
 Due to your understanding being required in order to copy it, no pages will be wasted if you do not understand the spell, but you will expend the cost due to needing to practice.
 For each level of the spell, the process takes 3 hours and costs 75 gp.
 The cost represents material components you expend as you experiment with the spell to master it, as well as the find inks you need to record it.
 Once you have spent this time and money, you can prepare the spell just like your other spells.
 Learning Spells of 1st-Level or Higher.
-You can attempt to learn any bard spell of 1st-level or higher you find as described above.
-In order to learn the spell, you must make an Intelligence check against a DC equal to 12 + the spell’s level.
-On a success, you understand the spell well enough to begin copying it into your book.
-On a failure, you may re-attempt, but you must pay the 75 gp per spell level for each attempt.
+Each time you gain a bard level, you can add one bard spell of your choice to your spellbook.
+This spell must be of a level for which you have arcane spell slots, as shown on the Bard table.
+On your adventurers, you are likely to find spells that you can add to your spellbook, or you can work to create your own spells—including reproducing spells found in official sources.
+You cannot learn spells with the Rare tag unless you are copying them from a scroll or from another bard’s or wizard's spellbook.
 Replacing the Book.
 You can copy a spell from your own spellbook into another book—for example, if you want to make a backup copy of your spellbook.
 This is just like copying a new spell into your spellbook, but faster and easier, since you understand your own notation and already know how to cast the spell.
 You need spend only 1 hour and 10 gp for each level of the copied spell.
 If you lose your spellbook, you can use the same procedure to transcribe the spells that you have prepared into a new spellbook.
 Filling out the remainder of your spellbook requires you to find new spells to do so, as normal.
 For this reason, many bards keep backup spellbooks in a safe places.
 The Book’s Appearance.
 Your spellbook is a unique compilation of spells, with its own decorative flourishes and margin notes.
 It might be a plain, functional leather volume that you received as a gift from your master, a finely bound gilt-edged tome you found in an ancient library or even a loose collection of notes scrounged together after you lose your previous spellbook in a mishap.
+Regardless of appearance, the book is considered to be 100 pages of velum.
 There are two primary types of spellbooks: Arcanabulas and Grimoires.
 Arcanabulas, or traveling spellbooks, are smaller, cheaper, and far more plain on average.
 As their name suggests, they are often used while traveling or exploring dangerous situations, as the loss of an arcanabula is not as big of a deal as the far more exquisitely crafted and spell-filled grimoires.
 Grimoires are heavy books, often finely decorations and well-ordered.
 Grimoires are rarely taken outside of their safe resting place, as the expensive book and painstaking notes written into them are far too valuable to risk.

 Preparing and Casting Spells

 The Bard table shows how many spell slots you have to cast your arcane spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.
 You prepare the list of bard spells that are available for you to cast.
-To do so, choose a number of bard spells from your spellbook equal to the number of spell slots you have.
-The spells must be of a level for which you have spell slots.
-For example, if you’re a 5th-level bard, you have three 1st-level and one 2nd-level spell slot.
-This allows you to prepare four spells from your spellbook.
-If you prepare the 1st-level spell charm person, you can cast it using a 1st-level or a 2nd-level spell slot.
-Casting the spell removes it from your list of prepared spells, but you may prepare a spell multiple times.
+To do so, choose a number of bard spells from your spellbook equal to your Bard Level + your Intelligence modifier.
+Casting a prepared spell doesn't remove it from your list of prepared spells.
 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of bard spells requires time spent studying your spellbook and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.

 Spellcasting Ability